 We can hardly get a spot.
 The entire restaurant – all 20 seats – is bustling like a Tokyo subway carriage with added party drugs.
-But Ichibandori isn’t even officially open yet (there has been some warm up dinners) – that happens today, Wednesday February 6.

 The reason all these people are here is because they’ve heard the rumour that one of Sydney’s best ramen chefs, Hideto Suzuki (Manpuku, has joined sushi-master Tomoyuki Matsuya of HaNa Ju-Rin to run a late-night ramen restaurant in Neutral Bay.